-There are 20 free conversation starters here beautifully decorated that include questions like "What would a perfect day look like for you?" and "What food are you most grateful for?".
+Using free, printable conversation starter cards, take turns sharing your Thanksgiving memories and gratefulness.
+There are 20 free conversation starters here beautifully decorated that include questions like, "What would a perfect day look like for you?" and "What food are you most grateful for?"

-You can simply place the stack of cards on the Thanksgiving table or put them in a pretty vase or bowl.
+You can place the stack of cards on the Thanksgiving table or put them in a pretty vase or bowl.

 02 of 14

-A game of tag is almost a necessity for a Thanksgiving get-together and these DIY turkey tag clothespins make it even more fun.
+A game of tag is almost a necessity for a Thanksgiving get-together, and these DIY turkey tag clothespins make it even more fun.

 Let the kids paint and decorate the clothespins to look like turkeys.
-Attach them to the back of their shirts and they're all ready for a fun game of tag.
+Attach them to the back of their shirts, and they're all ready for a fun game of tag.

-Don't just let all the kids have fun either, this is a great Thanksgiving game for the whole crew.
+Don't just let all the kids have fun either.
+This is a great Thanksgiving game for the whole crew.

 03 of 14

-Pictionary is a fun game for kids and adults of all ages and this one is made into a Thanksgiving game by using words like turkey, leaf, Autumn, and scarecrow.
+Pictionary is a fun game for kids and adults of all ages, and this one is made into a Thanksgiving game by using words like "turkey," "leaf," "autumn," and "scarecrow."